Pornography laws by region: Netherlands

-Pornography is currently legal in the country.
+Pornography is legal in the Netherlands.

+Romania

+Pornography is legal in Romania since 2003.
+However, all pornographic sites hosted in the country must be locked with a password, and a tax per minute must be paid by the website owners.

 Russia

 According to Russian law, consumption of pornography is allowed though the production of it is not.
 The illegal production, distribution, and "public demonstration" of pornography is punishable by a 2- to 6-year prison term.
 Roskomnadzor, the Russian government's media overseer, has the power to order the blocking of pornographic websites.
 In 2015 the agency required the blocking of the Russian-language version of Pornhub and 10 other pornographic sites on the basis of a court ruling.

 There is nevertheless some uncertainty concerning the legal status of pornography in Russia.
-The law criminalizes only the 'illegal' production and selling of pornography (which implies that it sometimes can be legal), but two circumstances make enforcement of the law difficult: (1) the lack of a legal definition of pornography, and (2) no law defining when production or selling is permitted.
+The law criminalizes only the 'illegal' production and selling of pornography (which implies that it sometimes can be legal), but two issues make enforcement of the law difficult: there is no legal definition of pornography, and there is no law defining when production or selling is permitted.

 Ukraine

 Pornographic production, distribution, broadcasting (both audio and video), transportation, import and advertisement is forbidden by law in Ukraine.